gsi-ee/dabc/README.txt

 ---------------------------------------------------------------

 This package was tested on:
-    Debian 3.1 woody (32 bit and AMD 64bit)
-    Debian 4.0 Etch (32 bit & 64 bit)
     Debian 5.0 Lenny (32 bit & 64 bit)
-    SuSe 11.1, 11.2, 11.3 (64bit)
+    SuSe 11.2, 11.4, 12.1 (64bit)
-    compilers: gcc 3.3.5, gcc 4.3.x, gcc 4.4.x
+    compilers: gcc 4.3.2, gcc 4.4.x

 INSTALLATION:

 1. Unpack this DABC distribution in the future DABC System directory, e.g. /usr/local/pub/dabc
    ("cd /usr/local/pub/dabc; tar zxvf dabc.tar.gz")

-2. Edit your dabclogin.sh script:
-  A template for this script is scripts/dabclogin.sh Edit the DABCSYS environment according to your local installation directory Edit the DIM_DNS_NODE environment according to the machine where the DIM name server will run
-  Put the script at a location in your global $PATH for later login.

-3. To compile DIM with Java extensions, JDK_INCLUDE variable should be set.
+2. To compile DIM with Java extensions, JDK_INCLUDE variable should be set.
    By default, $JAVA_HOME/include path is used by DABC.
 This means, that JAVA_HOME should point on JDK installation, JVM is not sufficient.
-   One can set JDK_INCLUDE explicitly in dabclogin.sh script.
+   One can set JDK_INCLUDE explicitly before starting compilation.

-4. Execute your ". dabclogin.sh" in your shell to set the environment for compilation.

-5. Change to the dabc installation directory and start the build:
+3. Change to the dabc installation directory and start the build:
    "cd $DABCSYS; make"

-6. after successful compilation, you may use DABC from any shell after execution of ". dabclogin.sh"
+4. After successful compilation "dabclogin" script will be generated, which should be called like ". dabclogin" before dabc can be used

-7.use executable "dabc_run" for single node batch mode.
+5. Use executable "dabc_run" for single node batch mode.

-8. For GUI controls:
+6. For DIM GUI controls:
-    * Start the DIM name server _once_ on the machine you specified in the dabclogin.sh by calling "dimDns".
+    * Start the DIM name server _once_ (by typing dimDns)
+    * Specify node where name server is running with export DIM_DNS_NODE=nodename
     * start the dabc GUI in another shell by typing "dabc" (do not forget to call ". dabclogin.sh" first!)

-9. Read the DABC User Manual  for further information how to configure the DABC and how to use the GUI!
+7. Read the DABC User Manual for further information how to configure the DABC and how to use the GUI!

 Please contact the DABC developer team for any bug reports and wishes!